-Web browsers are dropping support for Flash, but what if you have an SWF file to open?
-Never fear: Adobe offers a hidden Flash Player download for Windows, Mac, and Linux.
+Web browsers have dropped support for Flash, but what if you have an SWF file to open?
+Never fear: Adobe offered a hidden Flash Player download for Windows, Mac, and Linux that is still available from the Wayback Machine.
 You can open an SWF file outside your browser.

 Adobe hides the standalone Flash Player very well.
 It’s actually called the “Flash Player content debugger” on Adobe’s website.

-To get it, visit the Debug Downloads page on Adobe’s Flash Player website.
+Visit the Debug Downloads page on the Wayback Machine’s copy of the Adobe Flash Player website to get it.
 Click the “Download the Flash Player projector content debugger” link under Windows, Mac, or Linux, depending on which operating system you’re using.

 On Windows, you’ll have an EXE file that needs no installation.
 Just double-click it to run it.